rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 #### Web UI

-By default, ports 3000 (http) and 3001 (https) for the nodejs-poolController web UI.
+By default, the nodejs-poolController web UI is exposed on ports 3000 (http) and 3001 (https).
 These are exposed as Home Assistant ingress ports, so no need for any router configuration to access the web UI.
 For example, http://hassio.local:3000/debug.html.

 ## Home Assistant Configuration